chizou/co-covid-shp-generator/README.md

 | SEROLOGY | Total number of serology tests conducted |
 | TESTRATE | Rate of test per 100,000 people|
 | TOTALTESTS| Total number of tests conducted |

+## Contributing
+### pre-commit
+This repo usese pre-commit and requires python version 3.7.
+Since there are the potential for Google API secrets, we do use Yelp's detect-secrets which will need to be installed